Mayank-Sharma-30/Solidity_Assignment/README.md

-# Project Title
+# Token Creation for ETH Proof Begineer Course

-Token Creation for ETH Proof Beginner Course
+We are creating a smart contract with public variables for Token Name, Token Abbrv., and Total Supply, along with a mapping of addresses to balances.
+Then we are implementing  a mint function to increase total supply and address balances, and a burn function to decrease them, ensuring the address balance is sufficient before burning tokens.

 ## Description